Ukraine's president accuses Russia of 'energy terrorism'

 Neither side’s claims could be independently verified.

-Elsewhere, Ukrainian officials reported shooting down drones launched by Russian forces.
-Dnipropetrovsk Gov. Valentyn Reznichenko said eight drones were shot down in the Nikopol area, which was also subjected to artillery shelling.
-Another drone was shot down over the western Lviv region, Gov. Maksym Kozytskyy said.
+Elsewhere, Ukrainian officials reported shooting down drones launched by Russian forces: eight drones in the Nikopol area, which was also subjected to artillery shelling, and another drone over the western Lviv region.

-Local Ukrainian officials said Russian forces shelled the regions of Mykolaiv in the south and Kharkiv in the northeast overnight, although no casualties were reported.

 ———